varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Memory Safe Capabilities

 - Can be obtained by:
-  - Endowment: a user might have intrinsic capabilite given at creation
+  - Endowment: a user might have intrinsic capabilities given at creation
   - Creation: User gets capability to access an object he creates
   - Introduction: User transfers a capability to another user
 - Approach relies on memory safety of the language